 Note that, in general, the scores are lower after switching to Percolator.
 The Posterior error probability is tabulated in the expect column.
 A Mascot score is calculated from the expect value and the single score threshold, which we describe as the identity threshold, has a fixed value of 13 (-10 log 0.05).
-By keeping the score, threshold, and expect value consistent, we aim not to break any third party software that expects to find these values.
+By keeping the score, threshold, and expect value consistent, we hope to avoid breaking any third party software that expects to find these values.